compthinking/compthinkblog/_posts/2018-04-15-Robot-Rights-Just-Ain-t-Right--a4f8d7ebadff.md

 date: '2018-04-15T13:31:00.822Z'

 tags:
-- artificial-intellgience
-- artificial-general-intellgience
-- agi
+- artificial-intelligence
-- regulation
+- artificial-general-intelligence
-- europe
+- ai-society/ai-regulation
 ---

 The European Parliament has apparently been discussing giving rights to machines.